madebits/madebits.github.io/r/nodejs-grunner.md

 G.t('default', ['t1', 't2']);
 ```

-You can then run the task via:
+Run a task via:

 ```
 grunner --gfile gfile.js --gtask default
 ```

-If `--gfile` and/or `--gtask` are missing defaults as shown above are used.
+If `--gfile` and / or `--gtask` are missing defaults with values as shown above are used.

 ##Command Line Reference

 Specifying task files:

-* `--gdir dirPath` - process all js files in dirPath as grunner files.
+* `--gdir dirPath` - process all `*.js` files in dirPath as grunner files.
 * `--gdirrec dirPath` - same as `--gdir` but recursively process sub folders too.
 * `--gfile filePath` - process specified file as grunner file.
 If not specified `gfile.js` is assumed.

 All these options can be repeated more than once to specify one or more files and folders.
-The options are processed in the order given, in groups: first group is `--gdirrec`, second is `--gdir`, and last processed group is `--gfile`.
+The options are processed in the order given, in groups: first group to process is `--gdirrec`, second is `--gdir`, and last processed group is `--gfile`.
 If a file is loaded once as part of a given group, it is not loaded anymore as part of the later groups.
 The last task with a given name that is processed wins.

-Specifying task:
+Specifying task to run:

 * `--gtask taskName` - task name to run.
 This option can be repeated as needed - all tasks are run (non-blocking!) in the given order.
 If not set, `default` task name is assumed.